forrestdavis/ExperimentNorming/README.md

 ### Information on Files
 stimuli file
-* expecting two unlabeled columns with the sentences of the form DET NOUN will VERB (PARTICLE) DET NOUN
+* expecting one or two columns with an optional header with the sentences of the form DET NOUN will VERB (PARTICLE) DET NOUN

 normed files are saved to results and can be formatted as an excel file or csv.
 The columns in this
 are: